Hi, what do you want to do?

 Life of Thomas Edison

-Learners research the life of Thomas Edison.
-In this Thomas Edison lesson, students explore major life events of Thomas Edison.
-Learners investigate the inventions of Thomas Edison.
-Students discover how various fields of study...
+Young scholars research the life of Thomas Edison.
+In this Thomas Edison lesson plan, students explore major life events of Thomas Edison.
+Young scholars investigate the inventions of Thomas Edison.
+Students discover how various...

 Curated OER